keziah55/save_plot/README.md

 GPL v3.
 See https://www.gnu.org/licenses/gpl-3.0.en.html

 I often have to switch between showing and saving plots when working.
-This can be a faff when the plt.show()/plt.savefig() commands are at the end of the script, so occasionally I've accidentally overwritten a graph or run something only to find I forgot to tell it to save the graph.
+This can be a faff when the plt.show()/plt.savefig() commands are at the very end of the script and the parameters I'm changing are at the top.
+Occasionally I've accidentally overwritten a graph or leave a huge program to run to a while, only to find I forgot to tell it to save the graphs it generates.

 SavePlot allows you to create a SavePlot object, telling it whether to save (`True`) or show (`False`) the figure.